d12frosted/elpa-mirror/gnu/mct-readme.txt

   it in a window (such as `mct-list-completions-toggle', `mct-switch-to-completions-top').

+  When the `mct-completion-blocklist' and the `mct-completion-passlist' are in conflict, the former takes precedence.

   Perhaps a less drastic measure is to set `mct-minimum-input' to an appropriate value.
 Or better use `mct-completion-passlist'.

   [Known completion categories].

-[Known completion categories] See section 3.5.3
+[Known completion categories] See section 3.4.3

-3.5.3 Known completion categories ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌
+3.4.3 Known completion categories ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   Below are the known completion categories that can be added to the